 In the United States, there were 303,500 jobs for Civil Engineer in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Civil Engineer by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+There will be an estimated 25,900 positions for Civil Engineer per year.

 The states with the most job growth for Civil Engineer are Utah, Tennessee, and Colorado.
 Watch out if you plan on working in Alaska, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.

 The salary for Civil Engineers ranges between about $54,780 and $142,560 a year.

 Civil Engineers who work in Alaska, California, or New Jersey, make the highest salaries.

 How much do Civil Engineers make in different U.S. states?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Civil Engineers: